 Subjects: Tithes – modus

-Tithes originated as a personal tax of one tenth on all income to be handed over annually by parishioners to support their parish church and clergy.
+Tithes originated as a tax payable in kind of one tenth of all agricultural produce to be handed over annually by parishioners to support their parish church and clergy.
+Artisans were similarly required to pay one tenth of their income after expenses.

-Over time a system developed whereby tithes were classified as
+Over time a classification system developed whereby tithes were classified as:

-Subsequently predial tithes were further distinguished as great (or mixed) tithes and small (or minute) tithes or greater tithes and lesser tithes.
-The great tithes were payable to the rector on the most valuable crops while the small tithes were payable to the vicar and comprised all other tithes arising from less valuable crops and animal produce.
+Many Chester tithe causes refer to ‘greater and lesser, mixed and minute’ tithes.
+The great tithes were payable to the rector and generally comprised the more valuable crops while the small tithes were usually payable to the vicar and comprised all other produce.

 The ownership of tithes could be bought, sold, leased or mortgaged like any other property rights and the occupier after such a transfer was known as the ‘farmer’.

-Following the dissolution of monasteries and colleges in the sixteenth century many rectories, and their associated rights to tithes, passed into lay hands although the vicar usually continued to receive the vicarial tithes.
+Following the dissolution of monasteries and colleges in the 1540s many rectories, and their associated rights to tithes, passed into lay hands although the vicar usually continued to receive the vicarial tithes.
+There was an increase in tithe suits in the consistory court after about 1540, many brought by lay rectors or farmers.
+This may have been in part to confirm their right to receive the tithes in dispute.

-In the medieval period money payments increasingly took over from payments in kind and in some cases fixed sums (moduses) were agreed for some categories of produce, particularly for livestock and perishable produce.
-Additionally some variable payments known as compositions were agreed.
+In the medieval period money payments began to take over from payments in kind and in some cases fixed quantities of produce were agreed for some tithes such as corn.
+This fixed sum or quantity was known as a ‘modus’.
+Additionally, some variable payments known as compositions were agreed.

-As inflation began to take hold in the sixteenth century, however, and as lay impropriators sought to increase their return from their investment, they sometimes sought to overturn the old agreements.
+As inflation began to take hold in the sixteenth century, however, and as lay impropriators sought to increase their return from their ecclesiastical investments, they sometimes sought to overturn the old agreements.

 Oats, barley and hay